TriVLA: A Triple-System-Based Unified Vision-Language-Action Model with Episodic World Modeling for General Robot

 \section{Preliminaries}

-\textbf{Vision-language-action model.} Robotic manipulation has long been a central focus within the robotics community.
-Vision-language-action (VLA) models are designed to iteratively determine the robot’s subsequent action—specifically, the end-effector’s pose—based on visual observations and human instructions that define the current task.
-Recently, high-capacity, pretrained vision-and-language models (VLMs) have demonstrated strong generalization capabilities across diverse language-conditioned manipulation tasks.
-Among these, recent VLM-based VLA methods adopt a dual-system compositional architecture inspired by human cognitive processing~\cite{kahneman2011thinking}.
-This architecture facilitates higher-level reasoning to interpret complex long-horizon tasks and select appropriate action sequences.
-At each timestep $t$, The high-level system takes the captured image $\mathbf{o}_t$ by cameras from base and wrist mounted cameras and the open-ended instruction $\mathbf{v}_t^{\text{in}}$ as input to generate reasoning tokens.
+\textbf{Vision-language-action model.} Robotic manipulation is a longstanding core topic in robotics.
+Vision-language-action (VLA) models infer the robot’s next action—typically the end-effector pose—from visual input and human instructions.
+Recent advances in large pretrained vision-language models (VLMs) have enabled strong generalization across diverse, language-conditioned manipulation tasks.
+Most VLM-based VLA approaches adopt a dual-system architecture inspired by human cognition~\cite{kahneman2011thinking}, facilitating higher-level reasoning for complex, long-horizon task interpretation and action selection.
+At each timestep $t$, the high-level system takes the captured image $\mathbf{o}_t$ from base and wrist-mounted cameras, along with the open-ended instruction $\mathbf{v}_t^{\text{in}}$, as input to generate reasoning tokens.
 The low-level policy uses these tokens, images, and robot states and outputs an action token sequence $\mathbf{v}_t^{\text{out}} \in \mathcal{V}^n$, where each action token represents a discrete bin of one dimension of the robot action space.
 The final robot action is extracted from this sequence using a post-processing function $f$, resulting in $\mathbf{a}_t = f(\mathbf{v}_t^{\text{out}})$.